cotarr/collab-backend-token-auth/README.md

 The authInit() function is required to be run during module load to set module configuration variables.
 The URL and client credentials are required to contact the authentication server.
 Care should be taken to avoid disclosure of the client credentials.
-By default, token lookups are cached for 60 seconds.
-The token cache can be disabled by setting tokenCacheSeconds to 0.
-The cache expire time is configurable.
+The token cache can be disabled by setting tokenCacheSeconds=0.

-AuthInit options properties:

 | Property               | Type   | Example                 | Need     | Comments                   |
 | ---------------------- | ------ | ----------------------- | -------- | -------------------------- |